 That’s all for this time.
 Join me next week for part two, where I will detail steps six through ten.

 Marc DeArmond is the Technology Coordinator at Lopez Island School.
 He teaches a number of technology-based electives as well as overseeing the back-end systems and networking for the district.
 He started playing Magic back in Unlimited in 1993.
 His interests are trading up in value and playing limited on MTGO.
 He is the author of Infinitely Casual which discusses how to continue to play Magic Online without spending money.
-He is currently a Rules Advisor and studying to become a Level 1 judge.
-He runs small drafts at the local island Library for people in the community.
+He is a Level 1 judge and runs small drafts at the local island Library for people in the community.